Louisiana Court Records

 Victims and persons affected by a crime may also obtain inmate records by registering with the Louisiana Crime Victims Service Bureau (CVSB).
 The information available on this platform include:

-• Initial housing location and projected release date
+- Initial housing location and projected release date

-• Court ruling affecting sentence length
+- Court ruling affecting sentence length

-• Scheduled hearing before the Board of pardons or committee on parole
+- Scheduled hearing before the Board of pardons or committee on parole

-• Escape from institutional custody and apprehension
+- Escape from institutional custody and apprehension

-• Assignment to transitional work programs
+- Assignment to transitional work programs

-• Release from prison by any means, including death.
+- Release from prison by any means, including death.

 In Louisiana, most Parish jails or prisons provide web platforms where the public may obtain general inmate information.
 For instance, Jefferson Parish provides an online inmate search portal that facilitates searches by name, sex, or race.
 Also, the Orleans Parish sheriff’s office renders a similar service through its inmate master search.
 Requesters may contact the Sheriff’s office in the relevant Parish for information unavailable on these online platforms.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in
+- The location or assumed location of the record or person involved.
+This includes information such as the city, parish, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Send Money To An Inmate In Louisiana?